andypiper/my-glitch-in-bio/NOTES.md

 I was thinking about embedding YT content etc but want to keep it simple

 Digging around in Vite, looks like Vite 2.7 will enable `server.fs.deny` so that the markdown and other files can avoid being served.

+^^^ this is probably my mistake in thinking they are available in 2.5/6, seems to only let me hit the index page now.

 ## Code scratchpad